xpqz/dyalog-docs/language-reference-guide/docs/system-commands/lib.md

-This command lists the names of Dyalog APL workspaces contained in the given directory.
+This command lists the names of Dyalog workspaces contained in the given directory.

 <h2 class="example">Example</h2>
 ```apl